ensunpak/upf_nova_classification/README.md

 A few classification models were developed in this model – logistic regression with LBFGS, decision tree, random forest, XGBoost, and logistic regression with a single-layer neural network.
 Out of all the models considered <indicate best model here> performed the best with an average accuracy of <insert accuracy score here>, while the logistic regression model with LBFGS performed the worst.

 Challenges in the project:
-1. Labels in the dataset are imbalanced.
-Random down-sampling had to be implemented
+1. Labels in the dataset are imbalanced - random down-sampling had to be implemented
-2. The dataset was large (8GB), and workarounds in the hardware used in this project had to be implemented
+2. The dataset was large (8GB) - workarounds in the hardware used (MacBook Pro with 8GB RAM) in this project had to be implemented
 3. Key feature: additives_tags – has a large dimension of 514.
 Successfully reduced to 120 by applying PCA with an explained variation of  >= 95%
 4. Key feature: ingredients_tags – has a large dimension of 356,210.
 Unable to reduce dimension due to hardware limitation, the need to switch to nutrition information as a proxy for NOVA group classification.